Perfect-Match-Org/perfect-match-web/README.md

-# Cornell Perfect Match - 2025 Iteration
+# Cornell Perfect Match - 2026 Iteration

 Welcome to the Cornell Perfect Match repository!

 Perfect Match is a matchmaking survey that pairs Cornell students with their "Perfect Matches" based on our machine learning algorithm.
-The survey was first ideated in February 2019 and has grown in popularity, with over 4,200 participants in the previous iteration.
+The survey was first ideated in February 2019 and has grown in popularity, with over 5,000 participants in the latest iteration.

 This repository contains the code for the Perfect Match Website, built using Next.js and pnpm.
-We invite you to take the survey and share the link with your friends to help spread some joy in 2023.
+We invite you to take the survey and share the link with your friends to help spread some joy in 2026.

 ## Getting Started